-72. The shíshálh and Tk'emlúps people, and indeed all members of the Band Class, from whom the individual Plaintiffs have descended have exercised laws, customs and traditions {01447063.2} integral to their distinctive societies prior to contact with Europeans.
+45. The shíshálh and Tk'emlúps people, and indeed all members of the Class have exercised laws, customs and traditions integral to their distinctive societies prior to contact with Europeans.
 In particular, and from a time prior to contact with Europeans, these Nations have sustained their individual members, communities and distinctive cultures by speaking their languages and practicing their customs and traditions.

-- During the time when Survivor Class members attended the Identified Residential Schools, in compliance with the Residential Schools Policy, they were taught to speak English, were punished for using their traditional languages and were made ashamed of their traditional language and way of life.
-Consequently, by reason of the attendance at the Identified Residential Schools, the Survivor Class members' ability to speak their traditional languages and practice their shíshálh, Tk'emlúps, and other, spiritual, religious and cultural activities was seriously impaired and, in some cases, lost entirely.
-These Class members were denied the ability to exercise and enjoy their Aboriginal Rights, both individually and in the context of their collective expression within the Bands, some particulars of which include, but are not limited to: - (a) shíshálh, Tk'emlúps and other Aboriginal cultural, spiritual and traditional activities have been lost or impaired; - (b) the traditional social structures, including the equal authority of male and female leaders have been lost or impaired; - (c) the shishalh, Tk'emlúps and other Aboriginal languages have been lost or impaired; - (d) traditional shíshálh, Tk'emlúps and Aboriginal parenting skills have been lost or impaired; - (e) shíshálh, Tk'emlúps and other Aboriginal skills for gathering, harvesting, hunting and preparing traditional foods have been lost or impaired; and, - (f) shíshálh, Tk'emlúps and Aboriginal spiritual beliefs have been lost or impaired.

-- 74. The interference in the Aboriginal Rights of the Survivor Class has resulted in that same loss being suffered by their descendants and communities, namely the Descendant and Band Classes, all of which was the result sought by Canada. - 75.
-Canada had at all material times and continues to have a duty to protect the Class members' Aboriginal Rights, including the exercise of their spiritual practices and traditional protection of their lands and resources, and an obligation not to undermine or interfere with the individual Plaintiffs' and Class members' Aboriginal Rights.
+- 46. As a result of Residential School Policy, Class members were denied the ability to exercise and enjoy their Aboriginal Rights in the context of their collective expression within the Bands, some particulars of which include, but are not limited to: - (a) shíshálh, Tk'emlúps and other Aboriginal cultural, spiritual and traditional activities have been lost or impaired; - (b) the traditional social structures, including the equal authority of male and female leaders have been lost or impaired; - (c) the shíshálh, Tk'emlúps and other Aboriginal languages have been lost or impaired; - (d) traditional shíshálh, Tk'emlúps and Aboriginal parenting skills have been lost or impaired; - (e) shíshálh, Tk'emlúps and other Aboriginal skills for gathering, harvesting, hunting and preparing traditional foods have been lost or impaired; and, - (f) shíshálh, Tk'emlúps and Aboriginal spiritual beliefs have been lost or impaired. - 47.
+Canada had at all material times and continues to have a duty to protect the Class members' Aboriginal Rights, including the exercise of their spiritual practices and traditional protection of their lands and resources, and an obligation not to undermine or interfere with the Class members' Aboriginal Rights.
 Canada has failed in these duties, without justification, through its Residential Schools Policy.